go-amz/amz/CONTRIBUTING.md

  * You need a [GitHub account](https://github.com/signup/free) if you don't have one.
  * Review and sign the Canonical [Contributor License Agreement](http://www.ubuntu.com/legal/contributors/).
 You might find the [CLA FAQ](http://www.ubuntu.com/legal/contributors/licence-agreement-faq) page useful.
- * Request to become a maintainer by contacting one or more people in [AUTHORS.md](AUTHORS.md).
+ * Request to become a maintainer by contacting the [existing maintainers](https://github.com/orgs/go-amz/people).
+ * You're welcome to add your name to the [AUTHORS.md](AUTHORS.md) list once approved.

 General guidelines
 ------------------